deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 [“But *why?!”*]

-[“Still a little cross about the mint, to be honest,”] Julian grinned.
+[“Still a little pissed about the mint, to be honest,”] Julian grinned.

 Yan reached over and gave him a gentle thump on the back with the back of his knuckles.
 “Shouldn’t hold grudge like that,” he chided.